epsilonlabs/emf-rdf/README.md

 This document provides instructions for users.
 For instructions on how to set up a development environment, please see [`CONTRIBUTING.md`](./CONTRIBUTING.md).

+This project also includes a prototype of an EMF resource implementation for RDF graphs, on top of Apache Jena: see [`RESOURCE.md`](./RESOURCE.md) for details.

 ## Features and limitations

 Currently, the driver can: